alexgibson/checklist/README.md

 Checklist
 =========

-A single, focused to-do list with a clean and simple user interface.
-Checklist focuses on simplicity, whilst offering more advanced features such as scheduled reminders and item prioritization.
+A single, focused mobile to-do list.
+Checklist focuses on simplicity, whilst still offering more advanced features such as scheduled reminders and item prioritization.

-Checklist is designed primarily for Firefox OS and optimised for small screen touch devices, but also runs on most modern desktop browsers.
+This application is designed & built primarily for Firefox OS, but also runs on other platforms such as iOS and Android.

+Please note the reminders & notification features are currently only available to users on Firefox OS 1.3 and above.

 Available on Firefox Marketplace: https://marketplace.firefox.com/app/checklist